 The CFT represents organizations of the 20th Fighter Wing and Shaw tenants through Unit Environmental Coordinators (UEC) who are appointed by their commanders.
 UECs are a vital conduit through which the CFT identifies the environmental, as well as human, impacts of our work center processes.
 In addition to setting objectives for continual improvement, the CFT also establishes and achieves targets for pollution prevention and reduction.
 In short, UECs directly support my "Compliance" and "Community" priorities.

-- Col. Lawrence Sullivan, 20th Fighter Wing commander
+- Col. Lawrence Sullivan, former 20th Fighter Wing commander

 2020 Shaw AFB commitment to environmental protection